Sztum County

 Sztum County is bordered by Malbork County to the north, Elbląg County to the north-east, Ostróda County to the east, Iława County to the south-east, Kwidzyn County to the south and Tczew County to the west.

-Administrative division
+Administrative divisions

 The county is subdivided into five gminas (two urban-rural and three rural).
 These are listed in the following table, in descending order of population.